Click here to get in touch with any subject specific questions.

 What can I do with Core Maths after Sixth Form?

 Degree courses in the subjects mentioned above can also include a large amount of statistical work, and some universities are encouraging sixth formers to study the subject because it will help to support applications for university degree courses and will help the students during the course too.
+Several universities have made reduced tariff offers to students who are taking Core Maths to reflect the value that they place on the course.
 Many employers say they are keen to work with people who can solve problems and the work we do with real-life problem solving will help with this.

 What will I study?